Pediatric Respiratory Medicine, Allergy, Immunology, and Sleep

 - Daily cough

 The Department of Pediatrics at UVA is pleased to announce the addition of two new faculty who will join the Allergy/Immunology section in July, 2019.
 The allergists are Drs.
-John Hemler from Vanderbilt University and Samantha Minnicozzi from Children’s Hospital of Boston.
+Jonathan Hemler from Vanderbilt University and Samantha Minnicozzi from Children’s Hospital of Boston.
 These doctors will be seeing children who have allergic disorders, including asthma, allergic rhinitis, allergic eye symptoms, chronic hives, angioedema, recurrent infections, allergic eczema, food allergy, insect venom allergy, and drug allergy.
 Dr. Monica Lawrence will continue to see children with disorders of their immune system.
 Dr. Emily McGowan will continue to work with Dr. Barrett Barnes in Pediatric Gastroenterology to help children with eosinophil esophagitis (EoE).

 Drs.
 Hemler and Minnicozzi both have special interests in helping children with food allergies.
 Under their direction, the food allergy program at UVA will be expanded and food challenges will be available to enhance dietary recommendations and improve management.
 In addition, oral food allergy desensitization programs will be available for children with food allergies to lower their risk for more serious reactions.